Cinco Minutos (song): Background

 After the moderate success of her previous single, "Psicofonía", in the charts, "Inmaculada" was announced as the second single of the album, in support of a campaign against the Female homicides in Ciudad Juárez.
 Despite what was said through the talk show La Oreja in November 2007, this decision was modified a few months later and announced on her website, naming Cinco Minutos and El Favor de la Soledad as the following singles: the first in Mexico and the latter in the United States.

 "Cinco Minutos" received its official debut into mainstream Mexican radio in March 2008, accompanied by the music video, filmed in Tenerife, Spain, and as part of the setlist for her 'Una Rosa Blu' concert tour.
-A small controversy did arise over a possible plagiarism of the name of Madonna's single, "4 Minutes".

 To garner a greater airplay in Mexican folk music radio stations, the melody was remixed into Duranguense with the group Los Horóscopos de Durango.
 Trevi traveled to Miami to meet with the vocalists of the group, Marisol and Vicky Terrazas, with whom the remix was recorded during the night of April 17, 2008.
 The remix was a commercial success both in radio play, and digital versions.